ClusterDuck-Protocol/ClusterDuck-Protocol/examples/README.md

 ## 6. TTGO T-Beam Examples
 If you have a TTGO T-Beam you can use these custom examples for it.

+#### TBeam-AXP-Example
+Demonstrate the power chip

+#### TBeam-GPS-Example
+GPS Example using TinyGPS++

-#### TTGO-Telemetry
+#### TBeam-Telemetry
 Using the TTGO's hardware we can collect all different kinds of live board information such as: onboard temperature, battery voltage (if 18650 installed), and charging.

-#### TTGOAPX-Example
-...

 #### TTGOGPSExample
 This example is a Mama Duck, that has GPS capabilities and will send the GPS data with the GPS topic based on the set timer.